konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 ## Summary

-Testing of Konveyor is critical to keep its quality, release stability and happyness of community.
-In order to accomplish that, it is needed to create, execute and maintain several kinds of tests like end-to-end and components-specific test suites.
+Testing of Konveyor is critical to keep its quality, release stability and happiness of community.
+In order to accomplish that, it is needed to create, execute and maintain several kinds of tests like application level end-to-end and components-specific test suites.

 This enhancement should provide an introduction to Konveyor project testing strategy and define basic responsibilities for community members including developers as well as QE.